-The conclusions of the nine council strong "Inter Council Working Party on GMO Risk Evaluation & Management Options" (Auckland-Cape Reinga) applies to all councils in New Zealand regarding the gaps in central government decision reach through the Hazardous Substances and new Organisms Act (HSNO).
-Local regulation in the northern Councils has been deemed highly necessary when it comes to GMOs release in the regions.
+The conclusions of the nine council strong "Inter Council Working Party on GMO Risk Evaluation & Management Options" (Auckland-Cape Reinga) found local regulation highly necessary when it comes to GMOs release in the regions.

 Dr. Royden Somerville: QC reports detail that local authorities do have jurisdiction for managing GMOs as an outdoor land use.